 Discuss these concerns with office and building management to help discover what options are available for creating an asthma-friendly workplace.
 Identifying the triggers is a good place to start when deciding what changes need to be made at the office.

-Venta’s 2-in-1 evaporative humidifier and air purifier, the Venta Airwasher, was designed for offices.
+Venta’s dual-function evaporative humidifier and air purifier, the Venta Airwasher, was designed for offices.
 Busy workdays go uninterrupted by the Airwasher’s whisper-quiet operation.
-Unlike traditional humidifiers that produce a visible hot steam or cool mist, the Airwasher’s humidification is invisible, ensuring it never becomes a distraction in the office.
+Unlike traditional humidifiers that produce visible hot steam or cool mist, the Airwasher’s humidification is invisible, ensuring it never becomes a distraction in the office.

-This unique features is also an added benefit for asthmatics.
-Humidifiers that produce a forced-moisture steam or mist can produce too much humidity, causing mold growth, a trigger for asthmatics.
-The Airwasher’s Cold Evaporation technology guarantees even moisture dispersal, so asthma and allergy sufferers alike can breathe easy without the danger of over-humidification.
+This unique feature is also an added benefit for asthmatics.
+Humidifiers that produce forced-moisture steam or mist can produce too much humidity, causing mold growth, a trigger for asthmatics.
+The Airwasher’s cold evaporation technology provides even moisture dispersal, so asthma and allergy sufferers alike can breathe easily without the danger of over-humidification.